-For a real challenge, try all these standing exercises with your eyes closed.
+For a real challenge, try all these standing exercises or activities for seniors with your eyes closed.
 (Be sure you have support nearby if you need it.)

-If you need visual descriptions of these exercises plus a few more, check out this video created by two Physical Therapists.
+If you need visual descriptions plus a few more senior exercise ideas, check out this video created by two Physical Therapists.